A prison sentence and a curfew were among the penalties handed down to an unlicensed waste carrier who fly-tipped in Ongar and Stapleford Tawney.

 Fly-tipping is a blight on the Epping Forest district, and costs landowners across the East of England on average £1,000 for each incident.
 It costs Essex Council Tax payers over £1 million a year to clear fly-tipping from the highway and other council owned land.

-This council’s Environmental Enforcement Team will continue to work to address these issues, and take action where appropriate, in conjunction with partner organisations, to ensure that waste is removed by licenced waste carriers and disposed of responsibly.
+This council’s Environmental Enforcement Team will continue to work to address these issues, and take action where appropriate, in conjunction with partner organisations, to ensure that waste is removed by licensed waste carriers and disposed of responsibly.

 It is clear that these offences were facilitated by some residents and businesses not complying with their duty of care, by passing their waste onto an unlicensed waste carrier.